 There are a lot of extensions that are are not country targeted and are very general or very specific.
-For example there is “.info” and “.net” that are very general and then there are newer types that are very species to a topic such as “.lighting” or “.car”.
+For example, there is “.info” and “.net” that are very general and then there are newer types that are very specific to a topic such as “.lighting” or “.car”.

 There are limitations on who can register certain types of domain extensions, for example, you need to be a government organization to register the “.gov” extension and an educational institution to register the “.edu” extension.
 So don’t bother trying to register those types of domain extensions.

 The best domain extension types will depend on your situation.
 It is best to go with an extension relevant to a specific country if you only target people in that country.
 If you want visitors from all around the world or are in the United States then the “.com” is the best option.
 However, domain name (before the “.com”) you want may not be available.
 This is because “.com” is the most common and if people are typing trying your domain name to get to your site then chances are they will type the “.com” version.

 The “.com” extension is the best if you are a business because “.com” is the most common type.
 If people are typing trying your domain name to get to your site then chances are they will type the “.com” version.
 If you are not the “.com” version then they will end up on someone else’s site.
 See more about choosing a domain name extension.

 Brand vs descriptive domain names

 When naming your website and domain there are two options: